 Fatigue Data Stress vs. Cycles to Failure Fatigue Crack Propagation Tribological Properties Wear Factor Wear Factor of Mating Surface Static Coefficient of Friction Dynamic Coefficient of Friction Limiting Pressure Velocity Taber Abrasion NBS Abrasion Index Weight Loss Mating Surfaces Plastic to Self Plastic to other Plastics Plastic to Metal Plastic to Aluminum Plastic to Bronze Properties As Functions Of Pressure Velocity Temperature Elapsed Time Humidity Material Composition Frequency Specimen Size More

 For all practical purposes, the useful life of a plastic component is equal to its fatigue life under conditions of cyclic loading such as those that occur in vibration.
 Equally important to materials engineers and designers are abrasion, friction and wearùtribological properties.

 Materials engineers and designers.

-Published: December 1995
+- 31st December 1995

 - William Andrew

 "I am delighted to see this badly needed handbookàI commend your efforts." - Norman Dowling, Virginia Tech

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.